Jesus Christ: Cult Leader?

 Jesus as a magician

-Top scholars Professor Sanders and Professor Crossan say that the Romans crucified Jesus much quicker than the Gospels portray.
+Top scholars Professor Sanders and Professor Crossan say that the Romans crucified Jesus much quicker than the gospels portray.
 High Priest Caiaphas is seen by Sanders as being pro-active in his duty by having Jesus taken-up to justice.
-In doing so, he ended a potential uprising which would save many Jewish lives from Roman swords.
-One life for all the Jews.
-Rome permitted it's provinces religious freedom and so, first century Palestinian Pharisees punished their religious criminals by stoning them, not the Roman cross.
+In doing so, he ended a potential uprising which would have saved many Jewish lives from Roman swords.
+Instead, it was one life for all the Jews which, fair dues, was the person who caused the trouble.
+Rome permitted it's provinces religious freedom and so, first century Pharisees punished their religious criminals by stoning them, not the Roman cross.
 Sanhedrin 43a claims that Yeshua and his five disciples were stoned to death and then hanged (crucified) on the eve of the Passover, Schäfer (2009).

-Professor Tabor (2016) is among the scholars who consider the possibility that Jesus was the son of a Roman named Pandera.
-Other non-biblical sources, such as Tacitus, note Emperor Nero's persecution of Christians—some of these accounts are quite terse.
+Old non-biblical sources, such as Tacitus, note Emperor Nero's persecution of Christians—some of these accounts are quite blunt.
 The Talmud and Midrash do not support Jesus being oppressive to his followers, engaging in sexual misconduct, or being involved in terrorism.
 These later sources emphasize that both Jewish and Roman authorities collaborated in Jesus's execution as a joint punishment, aligning with the accounts of stoning and crucifixion—methods used by Rome to set an example for others.
-However, the reliability of these sources remains questionable at best.

 Jesus's disciples were Jewish individuals familiar with the Torah but receptive to his eschatological teachings.
-Jesus believed himself to be a Messiah, descended from King David, and urged his followers to abandon everything to join him, promising a hundredfold reward in the kingdom.
-This narrative sounds familiar.
+It is commonly accepted Jesus believed himself to be the Messiah, descended from King David, who urged his followers to abandon everything to join him, promising a hundredfold reward in the kingdom.
+This talk sounds very reminiscent of a cult leader.

 Verdict:

-There is no compelling evidence to suggest that Jesus Christ was anything other than a leader of his own movement or sect influenced by Judaic traditions.
-Cults typically do not stem from established religions, unlike cases such as Warren Jeffs and the FLDS.
-Accounts depict Jesus challenging the religious authorities of his native faith and preaching about imminent divine judgment, attracting followers seeking salvation through him.
+There is no compelling evidence to suggest that Jesus Christ was anything other than a leader of his own movement or sect influenced by Judaic traditions and other philosophical ideas.
+Cults typically do not stem from established religions, unlike cases such as Warren Jeffs and the FLDS or the Waco cult.
+Scriptures depict Jesus challenging the religious authorities of the established Jewish faith, preaching to them about imminent divine judgment, posturing himself as a figure of key importance, attracting thrir followers, claiming salvation came only through him!
+This resonates strongly.
 In contrast to sects, cults often demand total devotion from members.
-Like a charismatic leader, Jesus expected his followers to bear their burdens alongside him, forsaking their families to join his cause.
+A charismatic leader, such as Jesus expected his followers to bear their burdens alongside him, forsaking their families to join his cause.
 He sent them into perilous situations as "lambs among wolves," a practice more akin to a cult than a sect:

 "If anyone comes to me but loves his father, mother, wife, children, brothers, or sisters more than me, he cannot be my follower.
 Whoever will not carry the cross that is given to him when he follows me cannot be my follower." - Luke 14:25-27